tburette/martingale/index.md

 ##You only analyzed one specific technique, can't a variant or another betting technique work?

 The martingale analyzed here is one of the many techniques aiming to make money at the roulette: grand martingale, Alembert, Pertoli, geometric bet, constant bet,...
-It seems that the human mind is highly imaginative when it comes to way of making money.
+The human mind is highly imaginative when it comes to making money.

 While each technique could be the subject of its own article, the premise remains the same : the odds are always in the favor of the house.